Frequently Asked Questions

-Q. When do I find out about housing?
-How will I be assigned a roommate?
-When will I find out my roommate's name?
+Q. When do I find out about housing and how will I be assigned a roommate?

 A. The Residential Living Office will send you a housing information packet about three weeks after you are admitted (beginning in mid November).
 Your packet will contain information about housing options and a housing application form.
 To be considered for housing, you must complete the contract form and return it with a $125 housing prepayment.
 Your assignment is made using the interests you share through your contract choices.
 You will be notified of your room assignment and roommate in late July.

 Q. Can students living in the residence halls have cars on campus?

 A. YES!
 The 2014-2015 parking decals are $118.00, including tax, for the entire year (subject to future increases).
 Student lot assignments are made on a first-come, first-served basis.
 It is suggested that students apply early (in May or June) for their fall parking permits.
 For further information, please contact Parking Services at (715) 346-3900.
 Metered parking costs 50 cents per hour.